-Provincial governments have legislative authority over the generation, transmission and distribution of electricity within the provinces of Canada.
-The movement toward restructuring the Canadian electricity industry has been uneven, as each province has determined its policy in this area based on its assessment of its unique regional circumstances and issues.
+Provincial governments have authority over the generation, transmission and distribution of electricity within the provinces of Canada.
+The general movement toward restructuring the Canadian electricity industry from vertical-integrated provincial monopolies to a competitive market model has been uneven, as each province has determined its policy in this area based on its assessment of its unique regional circumstances and issues.
 Alberta restructured its electricity market over a five-year period culminating in full retail access on January 1, 2001.
-In BC, while it appears there are no plans to introduce full retail competition, the transmission systems provide open access, allowing IPPs to move electricity to the export market or to distribution utilities and large industrial customers within the province.
+In BC, there do not appear to be any plans to introduce full retail competition, but B.C. transmission systems do provide open access, allowing independent power producers ("IPPs") to move electricity to the export market or to distribution utilities and large industrial customers within the province.
 In Ontario, full, open competition in electricity markets was introduced in May 2002, but has been modified several times since then.
 The current Ontario system is a hybrid with some aspects of retail competition in that consumers can purchase electricity from independent retailers, but a large component of the aggregate price paid by consumers is still determined by regulation.